 Our graduates progress into roles such as Buying, Marketing, Merchandising, Visual Merchandising, PR and Events.

 We have very successful UK and overseas students in all of these areas.
 We also welcome applications from mature students.

-92 per cent of our graduates are in work six months after graduation.
+- 92 per cent of graduates are in work six months after leaving.
 This has been consistent over the past three years.
-50 per cent of our graduates are employed in managerial and professional roles, consistently in Buying and PR.

 About KIS data